Professional Help for People With OCD

 Treatment for OCD and Related Disorders

-The level of intensity in the cognitive behavior therapy treatment of obsessive-compulsive disorder (OCD) can vary depending upon the person's ability to perform exposure and response prevention (ERP)* and cognitive therapy homework.
-For milder levels of OCD, treatment may include weekly office visits and ERP homework and some out-of-the-office therapist-assisted ERP.
-For some moderate to severe anxiety levels, the range of obsessive-compulsive disorder treatment can be more than once weekly office visits.
+The level of intensity in the treatment of obsessive-compulsive disorder (OCD) can vary depending upon the person's ability to perform exposure and response prevention (ERP)* and cognitive therapy homework.
+For milder levels of OCD, treatment may include weekly office visits and ERP homework and some out‑of‑the‑office therapist-assisted ERP.
+For most moderate to severe OCD levels, the range of obsessive-compulsive disorder treatment often begins with two or three weekly visits and outside the office exercises.

 Exposure and Response